 About the Piece:

-The entirety of Beethoven’s Symphony No. 8 is sort of like a comedy bit.
-This doesn’t mean that this symphony is in any way inferior to his others — far from it.
-Beethoven’s Eighth is a very mature composition, containing tons of gorgeous, innovative moments — as well as tons of wit.
+Beethoven’s Eighth is a clever, compelling composition, containing tons of gorgeous, innovative moments, as well as tons of wit.
 Each movement sounds happy and lighthearted to the point of sarcasm, and Beethoven throws in musical quotations of other composers’ styles much as a comedian might do impressions.
 Most notably, the second movement, this allegretto scherzando (Italian for “joking”), allegedly pokes fun at Haydn‘s Symphony No. 101.
 Haydn’s 101st is known as “‘The Clock’ Symphony” because its second movement is built on a repeated “tick-tock” rhythm.
 Beethoven greatly admired Haydn — both the man and his music — so it is quite likely that Haydn’s “Clock” was the inspiration for Beethoven’s meticulous, metronomic allegretto.
 The woodwinds maintain a cheerful, staccato line of repeated notes, while the violins play a simple, hushed melody that is, in fact, freakin’ adorable.
 No better way to describe it.

 If you enjoyed the 2nd movement from Symphony No. 8, you might also like…

 - Ludwig van Beethoven: Presto from Symphony No. 7

 - Joseph Haydn: Andante from Symphony No. 101 ‘The Clock’

 - Johannes Brahms: Quasi menuetto from Serenade No. 2